grow/grow/content/docs/extensions.md

 Sites can define custom preprocessors to do pretty much anything at build time and run time.
 Custom preprocessors can leverage all of the builtin preprocessor controls, such as the `grow preprocess` command, the `--preprocess` flag, and options like `name`, `autorun`, and `tags`.

-Specify and use your site-specific preprocessor in `podspec.yaml`:
+Specify and use your custom preprocessor in `podspec.yaml`:

 [sourcecode:yaml]
 # podspec.yaml

 extensions:
   preprocessors:
-  - extensions.preprocessors.print_color.PrintColorPreprocessor
+  - extensions.preprocessors.hello.HelloPreprocessor

 preprocessors:
-- kind: print_color
+- kind: hello
-  color: red
+  person: Zoey
 [/sourcecode]

 Define the preprocessor in a corresponding place in the `/extensions/` folder.
-Grow preprocessors should subclass the `grow.Preprocessor` class and use ProtoRPC Messages to define their configuration.
+Grow preprocessors should subclass `grow.Preprocessor` and use ProtoRPC Messages to define their configuration.

 [sourcecode:python]
-# /extensions/preprocessors/print_color.py
+# /extensions/preprocessors/hello.py

 import grow
 from protorpc import messages

-class PrintColorPreprocessor(grow.Preprocessor):
+class HelloPreprocessor(grow.Preprocessor):
-    """Prints a color defined by the user."""
+    """Says hello to a person."""

-    KIND = 'print_color'
+    KIND = 'hello'

     class Config(messages.Message):
-        color = messages.StringField(1)
+        person = messages.StringField(1)

     def run(self, build=True):
-        print self.config.color
+        print 'Hello, {}!'.format(self.config.person)
+[/sourcecode]

+Now, you can use the preprocessor.

+[sourcecode:shell]
+$ grow preprocess
+Hello, Zoey!
 [/sourcecode]